skillrepos/containers/codespace-labs.md

 k get pods --show-labels
 ```

-7. Let's run a command to look at the logs for the web pod.
+7. Let's run a command to look at the logs for the database pod.

 ```
 k logs -l app=roar-web